 Sail Twist

-Due to friction over the water, windspeed is typically less at the base of the sail than at the head of the mast.
+Due to friction over the water, windspeed is typically less at the base (foot) of the sail than at the head of the mast.
 Consequently, the head has to accept increased wind.
 The result is that the apparent wind at the head is further aft than the wind at the base.
 The need for sail twist is therefore evident.
 A good guide is:

 Too little twist and the leech is closed and airflow stalled

-Too much twist and the leech are open losing power
+Too much twist and the leech is open, losing power

 With the correct amount of twist the sail telltales are streaming and max power is obtained